armory/docs/content/en/docs/armory-agent/_index.md

 ### Spinnaker service mode

-In this mode, the Agent is installed as a new Spinnaker service (`spin-kubesvc`) and can be configured like other services.
+In this mode, the Agent is installed as a new Spinnaker service (`spin-armory-agent`) and can be configured like other services.

 ![Spinnaker service mode](/images/armory-agent/in-cluster-mode.png)

-If you provision clusters automatically, the Agent service can dynamically reload accounts when `kubesvc.yaml` changes.
-You could, for example, configure accounts in a `ConfigMap` mounting to `/opt/spinnaker/config/kubesvc-local.yaml`.
+If you provision clusters automatically, the Agent service can dynamically reload accounts when `armory-agent.yaml` changes.
+You could, for example, configure accounts in a `ConfigMap` mounting to `/opt/spinnaker/config/armory-agent-local.yaml`.
 The Agent service reflects `ConfigMap` changes within seconds after [etcd](https://etcd.io/) sync.

 ## Communication with Clouddriver